LeoH10462/Sephora/README.md

 ```

-### Model 2: Decision Tree Regressor
+### Model 2: Random Forest Regressor

-A `DecisionTreeRegressor` was implemented as a second model to predict the log-transformed price of the products.
+A `RandomForestRegressor` was implemented as a second model to predict the log-transformed price of the products.
 The following steps were followed:

 1. **Hyperparameter Tuning**
-   Key parameters for the Decision Tree were optimized using `RandomizedSearchCV`.
+   Key parameters for the Random Forest Regressor were optimized using RandomizedSearchCV.
 The parameters tuned were:

    - `max_depth`: [10, 20]
    - `min_samples_split`: [10, 25]